 Level 3 BTEC Certificate/Extended Certificate in Applied Law

-- Certificate equivalent to one AS Level
+Certificate equivalent to one AS Level (Year 1)

-- Extended Certificate equivalent to one A Level
+Extended Certificate equivalent to one A Level (Year 2)

-For those who prefer a combination of coursework and exams rather than purely written examinations at the end of two years of study, the course explores the foundation units of law including criminal, tort and contract law.
+For those who prefer a combination of coursework and exams rather than purely written examinations at the end of two years of study, this course explores the foundation units of law including criminal, tort and contract law.

 You will develop skills in research, communication and legal analysis as well as developing your essay and report-writing skills and your ability to apply the law to different scenarios.